GG Aleste

 is a 1991 vertically scrolling shooter video game developed and published by Compile for the Game Gear.
-An entry in the Aleste series, the game follows Ellinor Waizen piloting the Galvanic Gunner space fighter craft to face against the invading Moon Child army.
+An entry in the Aleste series, the Players Controls Ellinor Waizen the pilot of Galvanic Gunner space fighter craft to face against the invading Moon Child army.
 Its gameplay follows the same conventions as earlier Aleste titles, with the player fighting waves of enemies and bosses, while avoiding collision with their projectiles and other obstacles.

 GG Aleste was co-designed by graphic designer Hiroki Kodama and programmer Yukinori Taniguchi, with Masamitsu Niitani serving as producer.
 The project was initially overseen by Kengo Morita (of Puyo Puyo) before Kodama hurriedly took over, who made it out of pride as a Compile staffer.
 Because of his previous experience with the MSX, Kodama was able to develop for the Game Gear despite his lack of experience making software for consoles, in addition of facing difficulties with it due to not being aware of its hardware specifications.
 The game garnered generally favorable reception from critics, all of which reviewed it as an import title.
 The title was included as part of the Aleste Collection for Nintendo Switch and PlayStation 4, as well as in a Game Gear Micro variant bundled as part of a limited edition with all games from the main compilation.
 It was followed by GG Aleste II (1993).